CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 # Interstellar and Intergalactic Medium

-Jupyter notebooks of the figures from Ryden &amp; Pogge, *Interstellar and Intergalactic Medium*.
+Jupyter notebooks and source files for the figures from Ryden &amp; Pogge, *Interstellar and Intergalactic Medium*.

 This repository is under construction and will be fully populated around the time the book appears in print in Spring of 2021.